Absence seizure: Syndromes

+Reflex Epilepsy (JS) is a form of epilepsy usually categorized within the spectrum of genetically linked Generalized Epilepsy (GGE).
+While EM (Epileptic Myoclonus) is commonly acknowledged as a type of seizure, the formal recognition of JS as a separate medical entity by the International League Against Epilepsy (ILAE) has not yet occurred.

 Treatment

 Treatment of patients with absence seizures only is mainly with ethosuximide or valproic acid, which are of equal efficacy controlling absences in around 75% of patients.
 Lamotrigine monotherapy is less effective, controlling absences in around 50% of patients.
 This summary has been recently confirmed by Glauser et al. (2010), who studied the effects of ethosuximide, valproic acid, and lamotrigine in children with newly diagnosed childhood absence epilepsy.
 Drug dosages were incrementally increased until the child was free of seizures, the maximal allowable dose was reached, or a criterion indicating treatment failure was met.
 The primary outcome was freedom from treatment failure after 16 weeks of therapy; the secondary outcome was attentional dysfunction.
 After 16 weeks of therapy, the freedom-from-failure rates for ethosuximide and valproic acid were similar and were higher than the rate for lamotrigine.
 There were no significant differences between the three drugs with regard to discontinuation because of adverse events.
 Attentional dysfunction was more common with valproic acid than with ethosuximide.

 If monotherapy fails or unacceptable adverse reactions appear, replacement of one by another of the three antiepileptic drugs is the alternative.
 Adding small doses of lamotrigine to sodium valproate may be the best combination in resistant cases.

 Although ethosuximide is effective in treating only absence seizures, valproic acid is effective in treating multiple seizure types including tonic-clonic seizure and partial seizure, suggesting it is a better choice if a patient is exhibiting multiple types of seizures.

 Similarly, lamotrigine treats multiple seizure types including partial seizures and generalized seizures, therefore it is also an option for patients with multiple seizure types.
 Clonazepam (Klonopin, Rivotril) is effective in the short term but is not generally recommended for treatment of absence seizure because of the rapid development of tolerance and high frequency of side effects.

-If medication is not effective in treating absence seizures, surgical treatment such as deep brain stimulation can reduce seizure episodes.
+Roughly 70% of children experiencing absence seizures will see these seizures naturally cease before they reach the age of 18.
+In such instances, the need for medications might no longer be relevant in adulthood.
+It is worth noting that children who develop absence seizures prior to turning 9 are more inclined to outgrow them compared to those whose absence seizures commence after the age of 10.

 Prevention

-Medication alone cannot prevent absence seizure.
-It need to be supplemented by life-style changes such as exercise, stress reduction, good sleep hygiene, and healthy diet.
-Research shows that patient with ketogenic diet have 50% reduction in seizure episodes and 34% of patients become seizure free.
+Appropriate medication is the best way to manage absence seizures, but prevention can be considerably enhanced by life-style changes such as exercise, stress reduction, good sleep hygiene, and healthy diet.
+In particular, a therapeutic ketogenic diet can be very beneficial.
+In a review of studies of childhood and juvenile patients, this diet reduced seizure episodes in most patients by more than half; of those with clear outcomes, a quarter to a third became seizure free.